BEST RESTAURANTS IN ST JOHN USVI

-Uncle Joe’s BBQ – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
+Uncle Joe’s Barbecue – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
 Some even say they serve the best ribs on the island.
 I would recommend trying the combo plate to get the full experience.

 La Tapa – La Tapa has been a St. John staple for over 20 years.
 The menu changes nightly so the dishes include only the best available ingredients.
 La Tapa specializes in Spanish wine, so sit outside and enjoy some tapas and a glass, or two, of wine.

 **I know some people will give me grief for showcasing “American” food in the Caribbean, but honestly, not everyone likes Caribbean food.
 I want to be inclusive and give recommendations for all different types of food.
 If you don’t want to eat “American” food, then don’t.
 There are plenty of other recommendations on this list to choose from.

 Woody’s – Woody’s is like a dive bar without the dive – if you can imagine that.
 The food is good and the drinks are even better.
 Happy Hour is every day from 3:00-6:00pm, so it gets a little crowded during those times.
 Try the Shark Bites – they are amazing.
 And no, it’s not really shark, it’s just blackened Mahi.

-Our Market Smoothies – This isn’t a restaurant, but I couldn’t not include it.
-Our Market Smoothies is definitely a must while in St. John.
+Our Market Smoothies – Definitely a must while in St. John.
 Grab a smoothie before heading to the beach or get one after dinner for a semi-healthy treat.
-My favorite was the Passionfruit, Mango, & Strawberry.
+My favorite is the Passionfruit, Mango, & Strawberry.